Do I need single-ingredient supplements if I'm taking Total Balance?

-While we have designed Total Balance to meet the needs of virtually everyone – we’ve designed it to work in tandem with our other Core Wellness Activators, including our omega-3 fish oil line and our Kiwi-Klenz.
+While we have designed Total Balance to meet the needs of virtually everyone – we’ve designed it to work in tandem with our other Core Wellness products, including our omega-3 fish oil line and our Kiwi-Klenz.

 Kiwi-Klenz is manufactured from the fruit, seeds and skin of the superfood, New Zealand kiwifruit, and helps boost and support digestion, which helps improve the body’s ability to absorb the nutrients it takes in.

 It also offers prebiotics that help the good bacteria in the digestive system.
 This is especially important if you’ve taken antibiotics, since in killing any bad bacteria, they also tend to wipe the good guys out, potentially causing digestive problems.

 Our fiber-rich Kiwi-Klenz also helps prevent toxic buildup in the colon, so you may feel more energized and see improved skin as toxins are released from the body.

 This power-packed antioxidant (also known as CoQ10) is produced naturally by the body, and plays a role in how we convert food into energy.